vany0114/EF.DbContextFactory/README.md

 ```

 ### StructureMap Asp.Net Mvc and Web Api
 If you are using StructureMap as DI container into your Asp.Net Mvc or Web Api project you must install [EF.DbContextFactory.StructureMap](https://www.nuget.org/packages/EF.DbContextFactory.StructureMap/) nuget package.
-After that, you are able to access to the extension method from the `Registry` object from StructureMap.
+After that, you are able to access the extension method from the `Registry` object from StructureMap.

 ```cs
 using EF.DbContextFactory.StructureMap.Extensions;